SleekView for WP Event Manager: events as customizable tables

 Date-range filtering

 Filter upcoming events by date range, event type, and venue.
-Pull "this week's events" or "May summits" without scrolling.
+Pull "this week's events" or "May summits" without scrolling through a Posts-style list.

 Inline-edit status and dates

 Switch from pending to published or extend an event date directly in the row.
-Bulk-update across a series.
+Bulk-update across a recurring series with a single action.

 Registration tracking columns

 If you have the Registrations or Sell Tickets add-on, ticket counts and sold/available numbers live in postmeta.
-Surface them as columns.
+Surface them as columns and sort by under-sold.

 Audience